 We were impressed that our sometimes timid little miss was eager to touch the starfish and sea cucumber – Although not too happy with the way the cucumber felt.
 SQUISHY!
 She still has to touch it every single time though, even though her reaction usually involves a look of horror afterwards!
 Her little sister has never been scared of much so she is eager to get involved.

-Then as many people are aware, one of the most famous wildlife attractions Seaworld is so well known for are their dolphins.
+And of course, one of the most famous wildlife attractions Seaworld is so well known for are their dolphins.
 There are a few different dolphin swimming areas around the Seaworld theme park, as well as some over near Seal Harbour where you will also see seals at play.
 All the enclosures are built to allow you to get a close up view of the different animals, and the dolphins do seem to love the attention.

 Seaworld does not have as many thrill rides as the other major theme parks – MovieWorld and Dreamworld on the Gold Coast have, however it has a few to keep the thrill seekers happy.
 It also has some water themed rides too, although no longer the big water park section like Wet N Wild or WhiteWater World.

 A more kid friendly ride is the Castaway Bay Battle Boats.
 Each boat has water guns attached and you can spray others riding the boats, or better still, people standing around the edges of the ride.
 There are water shooters set up along the perimeter too so you can join in the water fight without being on the ride.
 Maybe not a great one for winter because you get saturated, but it is a great one for a hot summer day!

 Our eldest thought this was hilarious!
 Be warned… you get saturated if you are on the boats, which means the line up is pretty tiny in the cold months!